BounceCheckBounceCheck

 • Is the entire pitch under 150 words and free of empty compliments?

-• Have you verified the email address and confirmed the domain is not a catch-all that quietly drops everything?
+• Have you verified the email address and confirmed the domain is not a catch-all?

 • Is the follow-up scheduled for one week out, and only once?